The Hobbit: The Desolation of Smaug (2013)

 Nate’s Grade: B

-Posted on January 28, 2014, in 2013 Movies and tagged action, benedict cumberbatch, book, evangeline lily, fantasy, ian mckellen, lord of the rings, martin freeman, orlando bloom, peter jackson, sequel, stephen fry.
+Posted on January 28, 2014, in 2013 Movies and tagged action, benedict cumberbatch, book, evangeline lily, fantasy, ian mckellen, lord of the rings, martin freeman, orlando bloom, peter jackson, richard armitage, sequel, stephen fry.
 Bookmark the permalink.
 2 Comments.